erikhoward/go-disco/README.md

 ## Contributing

-Please see our guide on [contributing to go:disco](CONTRIBUTING.md)
+For a complete guide on contributing to **go:disco** see [contributing to go:disco](CONTRIBUTING.md).

+We welcome contributions of any kind to **go:disco** including documentation, examples, bug fixes, tutorials, blog posts, feature requests, feature implementations, help answering questions, etc.

 ## Bugs and Feature Requests